Find out more about our trustees, and members of our leadership and staff teams.

 He began his professional career in investment banking in 2007 before transitioning to investment management four years later.
 He is currently a portfolio manager in the multi-asset team of a UK insurer.
 He brings a broad range of experience from across the financial sector.

-Dom Gilchrist has been a trustee since April 2019.
+Dom has been a trustee since April 2019.

-Dom is a civil servant at the Department for Education where he leads on international teacher recruitment.
+Dom is a civil servant at the Cabinet Office where he works on Education, Jobs and Skills policy.
 Prior to becoming a trustee, Dom supported the Abbey Centre’s Hot Meals Service for two years.

 Councillor Tim Mitchell has been a Council-nominated observer on the Abbey Centre Board since 1998.